 For those who are in for a little surprise, drop by The Lunch Lady at Hẻm D Chung Cư Nguyễn Đình C. This street side lunch venue which gained a lot of popularity after being visited by Anthony Bourdain does not have a menu for you to choose from.
 You just go there, choose or be directed to a seat and wait for your food to be served.
 The main meal is noodle dish, and they will also serve you with side dishes like fresh or fried spring rolls, and prawn fritters even if you didn’t order them.
 Do remember that anything you consume is to be paid for after your meal.
 If you didn’t eat any of the side dishes, feel free to tell them.
 For 3 noodle dishes, 4 drinks, and a plate of fried spring rolls, we paid VND300,000.

 Mountain Retreat Restaurant sits along Lê Lợi street.
 It may be in the center of the city, but it gives you privacy and it makes you feel like you’ve gone to the countryside.
 They serve great Vietnamese cuisines for affordable prices.
 It’s great for couples, families, or group of friends.
 The restaurant is on the top floor and has roof top seats which offer a view of the city.
-It is best to be visited towards the evening to give you an awesome view of the sunset behind some of Saigon’s skyscrapers.
+It is best to be visited towards the evening to give you an awesome view of the sunset behind some of Ho Chi Minh City’s skyscrapers.

 Secret Garden is another roof top restaurant and is found along Pasteur Street.
 In contrast to its name, the place isn’t that much of a secret since the food they serve here is worthy to be talked or write about.
 Aside from the delicious Vietnamese food they serve, the restaurant is decorated with local ornaments, and lanterns that get lit at night which makes it.